Frenchie Network Trading 2.6% Lower This Week (FREN)

-Frenchie Network (FREN) traded 0.6% higher against the U.S. dollar during the 1 day period ending at 14:00 PM Eastern on September 4th.
-During the last week, Frenchie Network has traded 2.6% lower against the U.S. dollar.
-Frenchie Network has a total market capitalization of $117,152.00 and $8,835.00 worth of Frenchie Network was traded on exchanges in the last 24 hours.
-One Frenchie Network coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Frenchie Network (FREN) traded up 0.6% against the dollar during the one day period ending at 17:00 PM Eastern on September 10th.
+One Frenchie Network coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Frenchie Network has a total market cap of $117,152.00 and $8,835.00 worth of Frenchie Network was traded on exchanges in the last 24 hours.
+Over the last week, Frenchie Network has traded 2.6% lower against the dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.